 Francis Mallmann in Estancia La Bamba de Areco: Elgourmet.com cycle in which Francis and some colleagues share recipes and stories.

-The scenario: a group of friends, the most successful chefs from Argentina and Uruguay, living together for a week in an Estancia of the province of Buenos Aires where the group shared a living outdoors that allowed for a relaxed chat among colleagues.
+A group of friends, the most successful chefs from Argentina and Uruguay, living together for a week in an Estancia of the province of Buenos Aires where the group shared a living outdoors that allowed for a relaxed chat among colleagues.

 Among the trees, with cows and horses in sight, everything is relaxed and in low motion, taking the time for a tour through the beautiful Estancia property.